 So what's his solution?
 Using subtle tweaks to change the "point of maximal loading" of many common elbow-extension movements and multijoint exercises.
 "You can create maximal tension at different points along the ROM of any given movement," Tumminello explains.
 "This is easily done by adjusting the basic angles in exercises you commonly do."

 As a comparison, Tumminello gives the example of transitioning from the preacher curl to a standing curl; it's a different angle that loads the muscle maximally at a different point.
-Here are some examples of how to work the same magic for the backs of your arms!
+Here are the best triceps exercises you're not doing!

 1. Angled Single-Arm Overhead Extension